TomH-22/Milestone-Project-2/README.md

 - **Clicking First Card** On occasion, when testing the application, I noted that the first card that gets flipped in the game, appears disabled and does not flip when clicked on again straight away as part of the second set of moves.
 This only occurs occasionally and has been difficult to reproduce but this is something I wish to get to the bottom of.

 - **Page Performance and Images** Performance is a little on the slow side but this may be intrinsically linked to being an image-heavy visual application.
 I am sure further optimisation could be implemented but I currently lack the skills to do so.

+## **Deployment**

+The web application was deployed via GitHub Pages, as per the following steps:
+- Within the Github repository, navigate to the "Settings" tab.
+- Then click on "Pages" with the menu on the left side.
+- Select the "main" or "master" branch as the source and select "Root" to the right of it.
+Then click on the save button.
+- The link for the page will appear on the page shortly.

 ## **Attributions**